Kitware/geowatch/README.rst

 Related Work
 ------------

-There are other GIS-focused torch packages out there:
+There are other GIS and segmentation focused torch packages out there:

 * https://github.com/microsoft/torchgeo - Torch geo provides many custom
   dataloaders for standard datasets.
 In contrast, we provide a single data loader for kwcoco files.

-* https://github.com/azavea/raster-vision - based on chips, where as ours
+* https://github.com/azavea/raster-vision - based on chips, whereas ours
   focuses on the ability to process data in-situ (using the help of `delayed_image <https://gitlab.kitware.com/computer-vision/delayed_image>`_).

+* https://github.com/open-mmlab/mmsegmentation - A very good package (and
+  research group), we use some the mmlabs models, but their library doesn't have the data flexibility (e.g. large image support) that kwcoco provides.

 Acknowledgement